 The doctor will ask your teen questions about her feelings and behaviors.
 The doctor may ask her how often she:

 - Feels hopeless or sad

-- Has low energy or feels tired all day
+- Has low energy or feels tired during the day

 - Has trouble paying attention at school

 - Eats too much or has trouble eating

 Screening for depression usually takes about 5 minutes.
 It can be done as part of your teen’s yearly checkup.